KamiworksCat/djangotutorial-ubuntu/README.md

 Ran first successful test.
 (Completed) <br>
 Added 2 new tests in tests.py.
 (Completed) <br>
 Set up test environment in python shell and play around with response tests.
 (Completed) <br>
+Created new tests in tests.py to test the polls index page for questions, be it in the past or the future.
+(Completed) <br>
+New tests for detail polls view in tests.py (Completed) <br>

 # Django learning points